 Residents Maintain Autonomy

-In Forrest Manor Nursing Center, 14.12% Percentage of Patients
+In Forrest Manor Nursing Center, 14.79% of Patients

-This metric is a measure of the percentage of long-term patients that needed additional assistance with activities of daily living over time.
-ADL's include activities such as moving around and continence.
-Many in the industry would argue that this is a reasonable measure of a resident's well-being.
+Measures the percent of long-term care patients who required more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and eating.
+Some believe that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Forrest Manor Nursing Center, 14.93% Percentage of Residents
+In Forrest Manor Nursing Center, 14.2% of Residents

-This datapoint is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
-Keeping residents out of the hospital is critical to maintaining the physical well-being of nursing home residents.
+This indicates the number of times residents are hospitalized per thousand days of care.
+There is usually a correlation between keeping patients out of the hospital and the overall quality of long-term care.

 Short-term Care: Rehospitalizations

-In Forrest Manor Nursing Center, 14.93 Percentage of Residents Rehospitalized
+In Forrest Manor Nursing Center, 14.2% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Forrest Manor Nursing Center, 14.86 Percentage of Patients
+In Forrest Manor Nursing Center, 17.71% of Patients

-This datapoint is a measure of the number of emergency room visits per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to measure patient care during rehabilitation.
+This datapoint is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+Avoiding medical emergencies is one way to measure short-term care.

 - Jane Phillips Memorial Medical Center, IncAcute Care Hospitals 3.86 miles away3500 East Frank Phillips Boulevard Bartlesville Oklahoma 74006Voluntary non-profit - Private(918) 333-7200